Today is our last full day in Maine. That means two things: The last hike and the “special” dinner.

 For the hike we chose my favorite: The Jordan Pond.
 This one travels the entire 3.5 miles shoreline of the Jordan Pond.
 Joseph and I usually start on right (western) side because it’s a little tedious – easier to do when we have more energy.
 It starts like a nice walk along the shore but then the “boardwalk” starts.
 The boardwalk (two or three side-by-side planks) is designed to keep walkers off the marshy sections and preserve the ecology.
 A few years ago the boardwalk was relatively short and fairly low to the ground.
 Now the boardwalk is longer and higher.
 As a result, the hiker’s focus in on not falling off the boardwalk instead of enjoying the amazing scenery.

 This year the boardwalk ended with a sign that goes away from the pond and into the forest for a considerable distance.
 So, for about 10 minutes, we walked on soft needles and over tree roots.
 Then we were back on the path – just in time for the boulders.
 I think Joseph really likes this part the most.
-It’s a challenging trek over the through huge boulders.
+It’s a challenging trek over the huge boulders.

 This year we watched a guy leapfrogging from boulder to boulder to get to one that was like an island in the water – all for a good photo.
 His friends were harassing him for doing it and he was teasing them into joining him – they weren’t buying it.

 I jumped into the conversation, telling him I thought he was impressive.
 His friends laughed and one of them said, “Yeah – stick around to see how he gets back!”
-I laughed and responded, “I think I will because I’m wondering how he’s do it!”
+I laughed and responded, “I think I will because I’m wondering how he’s doing it!”

 The guys took their friend’s picture and, amazingly, he leapfrogged back to shore.
 One thing I was thinking is that, as he got to the last one on the shoreline, all his guys stood in place and watched.
 Not one of the guys moved.
 If it was girls, I think they’d be there to catch her – just in case.
 I thought it was curiously funny.